-Most amateur bloggers never become pro-bloggers because they hide in their cocoon of comfort.
+Most amateur bloggers never become professional bloggers because they hide in their cocoon of comfort.
 Follow these 7 pro-blogging tips to go from amateur to pro.

-If you allow your love of freedom, fun and fulfilment to outweigh your fear of failure, criticism and poverty you will do amazing things in your blogging niche of choice.
+If you allow your love of freedom, fun, and fulfillment to outweigh your fear of failure, criticism, and poverty you will do amazing things in your blogging niche of choice.

-I have been on a wild ride over the past 8 years.
+I’ve been on a wild ride over the past 8 years.
 I started off as a fired security officer.
-Now I am a full time, island hopping pro-blogger.
+Now I’m a full-time, island hopping pro-blogger!

 Amateurs often struggle horrifically because their energy screams “getting” versus “giving”.